Honey, Wax & Mead Competition

-- Suitability of Wooden Frame – frame should be properly nailed with all corners at right angles and opposite sides parallel.
+- Suitability of Wooden Frame – the frame should be properly nailed with all corners at right angles and opposite sides parallel.
 There should be at least two horizontal supporting wires.
-Frame should be free of knots and splits that would weaken the frame.
+The frame should be free of knots and splits that would weaken the frame.

-- Cleanliness of Wooden Frame – Frame should be clean, white wood, scraped free of debris.
+- Cleanliness of Wooden Frame – The Frame should be clean, white wood, scraped free of debris.

 - Completeness of Fill – The comb should completely fill the frame, and all cells should be filled with honey.

 - Completeness of Capping – All cells of honey should be completely capped if possible.

 - Cleanliness and Appearance of Cappings – Cappings should be white without excessive travel stain and without mechanical damage, dust, or dirt.
 Cappings should present a level, even surface over the entire comb.

 - Quality and Flavour – The comb should be free of any brood or pollen.
 There should not be any noticeable difference in the honey in different parts of the comb.
 There should be no undesirable flavour to the honey.
 Honey in comb should be liquid, not granulated.